Biden aims to put final stamp on Quad partnership with hometown summit | KRDO

 The president will welcome the leaders to Wilmington, located about 100 miles north of Washington, DC, and home to about 71,000 people.
 India was initially set to host the Quad summit this year but agreed to swap duties as Biden’s time in office dwindled down.
 The leaders will be meeting ahead of the UN General Assembly in New York City next week.

-Over the course of two days, Biden will host each of the leaders for bilateral meetings at his private home where he often decamps on the weekends.
-The president will meet with Albanese on Friday and follow with similar sit-downs with Kishida and Modi on Saturday.
+Over the course of two days, Biden will host each of the leaders for personal meetings at his private home where he often decamps on the weekends.
+The president met with Albanese on Friday and is following that with similar sit-downs with Kishida and Modi on Saturday.

 Those one-on-one discussions are expected to be closed to press, a break from the approach to most of the president’s bilateral meetings where reporters typically have an opportunity to witness at least a limited portion of the event.